johnvenkiah/CI_PP4_John_Venkiah/README.md

 ### Epic 1: Core functionality - User Stories

-1. As a user, I can easily navigate to anywhere of relevance on the site by scrolling to the top of the page and clicking a link
+1. As a user, I can easily navigate to the main site pages by scrolling to the top of the page and clicking a link

 2. As a user, I can perform a search so that a list of items for sale is generated